rotgruengelb/infracubed/.github/ISSUE_TEMPLATE/bug_report.md

 ...
 (Other mods and their versions you are running)

 ### Other System Info:
 ...
-(Any System/Game Info youd like to add)
+(Any System/Game Info you'd like to add)

 ## More